-2. Canned Food:
+1. Canned Low Acid Food:

-Canning is the process of preserving food by packing the food into glass jars and heating the jars to kill the organisms that would create spoilage or cause illness.
-Canning is typically used to preserve fruits, vegetables, and sometimes meat.
+Low Acid Canning is the process of preserving food by packing the food into glass jars and heating the jars to kill the organisms that would create spoilage or cause illness.
+Low Acid Canning is typically used to preserve fruits, vegetables, and sometimes meat.

-Growth of the bacterium Clostridium botulinum in canned food may cause botulism, a deadly form of food poisoning.
+Growth of the bacterium Clostridium botulinum in canned low acid food may cause botulism, a deadly form of food poisoning.
 Botulinum spores are very hard to destroy at boiling-water temperatures; the higher the canner temperature, the more easily they are destroyed.